t-anikaa/Session-7-Assignment-/README.md

 # Session-7-Assignment-: This repository stores the content of assignment 7 of Geospatial Programming Course.

-In Assignment 7 of Geospatial Programming Course, There are 4 questions which needs to be solved by the participants.
+In Assignment 7 of Geospatial Programming Course, there are 4 questions which needs to be solved by the participants.

 >**Question 1**: For the 1st question, I have saved a copy of the provided notebook to my colab.
 Then, I submitted the link of the colab from my drive.
 I also added the drive link here.
 [Answer 1](https://colab.research.google.com/drive/1SF0jV0fmSkXpIC7lS0lM1l14Fdy5KUJ6?usp=sharing